christinejaneromano-cmd/magic-exoplanet-research/README.md

 Contains the spreadsheet used to analyze the visual light curve data.
   - Contains the imported light curve data, graphs, transit measurements, and calculations used to estimate the planets' parameters.

+"Characterizing Exoplanets Using Kepler Space Telescope Data.docx"

+Contains the project report/research paper for this project, with the full project process, results, insights, and verifications.

 **Analysis Methods**

 The light curve data was imported into Google Sheets and plotted as a scatter plot of stellar flux (brightness) versus time.
 Periodic decreases in stellar brightness were identified as planetary transits.